itristenx/nova-universe/README.md

 ## Setup

-Run `./installers/setup.sh` to install Node.js and all project dependencies in one step.
+Run `./installers/setup.sh` to install Node.js.
+Then run `pnpm install` from the repository root to install dependencies across all workspaces.
 Copy `.env.local.example` to `.env.local` and adjust any values for your machine.
 Next run `./scripts/init-env.sh` to create the `.env` files for each app (edit them before launching).
 You can also follow the manual instructions below.